LisaGenner/Chat-App/README.md

 The app will allow users pick and send images from the phone’s image library.

-The app will allow users take pictures with the device’s camera app, and send them.
+The app will allow users to take pictures with the device’s camera app, and send them.

 The app will store images in Firebase Cloud Storage.